 An electric car has an electric motor instead of an internal combustion engine.
 It does not run on gasoline or diesel.
 Instead, it runs on electricity, which means the vehicle does not emit exhaust from a tailpipe and does not contain liquid fuel components that generate greenhouse gas emissions.
 Electric cars do not emit air pollutants.

-In 2019, lifecycle electric vehicle emissions were around 3x lower than a conventional car, and emissions are expected to continue decreasing over time as electricity gets cleaner over time.
+In 2019, lifecycle electric vehicle emissions were around 3x lower than a conventional car, and emissions are expected to decrease as electricity gets cleaner.

 2. Carpool or Take Public Transit